bauhausphp/contributor-tool/README.md

 If you are here, you might be another contributor :)

-Since Bauhaus PHP is a framework composed by many libraries, this contributor-tool helps us all packages.
+Since Bauhaus PHP is a framework composed by many libraries, this contributor-tool helps us in managing all packages.

 ```shell
 $ make init